Liberal democracy: Impact on economic growth

-A 2006 meta-analysis found that democracy has no direct effect on economic growth; however, it has strong and significant indirect effects which contribute to growth.
+A 2006 meta-analysis found that democracy has no direct effect on economic growth; nonetheless, it has strong and significant indirect effects that contribute to growth.
 Democracy is associated with higher human capital accumulation, lower inflation, lower political instability, and higher economic freedom.
 There is also some evidence that it is associated with larger governments and more restrictions on international trade.
 If leaving out East Asia, then during the last forty-five years poor democracies have grown their economies 50% more rapidly than nondemocracies.
 Poor democracies such as the Baltic countries, Botswana, Costa Rica, Ghana and Senegal have grown more rapidly than nondemocracies such as Angola, Syria, Uzbekistan and Zimbabwe.
 Of the eighty worst financial catastrophes during the last four decades, only five were in democracies.
 Similarly, poor democracies are half likely as non-democracies to experience a 10 per cent decline in GDP per capita over the course of a single year.